-Like all of our projects, the online form system is also responsive, allowing users to access and complete forms from their mobile phone or tablet, as well as their traditional laptop or desktop computer.
+Like all of our custom web development projects, the online form system is also responsive, allowing users to access and complete forms from their mobile phone or tablet, as well as their traditional laptop or desktop computer.

 At the end of the day, we're all about making things easier - and in this case, easier for the Alliance banks to collect data, and easier for users to enter their information.

 But forms are everywhere, and are so simple.
 Why do you need a whole system just for forms?

 Good question: but these forms are more than just a contact form.